Entity Tracking in Language Models: Experiment 1: In-context Demonstration

-Our prompts consist of: (a) a general description of the task, (b) two examples of the task to demonstrate the expected format, (c) an initial state description followed by a series of operations, and (d) an incomplete sentence \textit{Box N contains \_\_\_} to be completed by the model (see Appendix \ref{app:prompts} for full prompts).
-In order to reduce the inference cost, we used demonstrations that output the state of all boxes at once.
-However, in early experiments, Flan-T5 frequently only output the state of the first box even when the in-context demonstrations contained descriptions of all box states.
-For this reason, for Flan-T5, we probed each box individually.\footnote{To verify that this difference in the task format does not underestimate the accuracy of the GPT models, we also conducted an experiment in which we prompted GPT to only output the state of one box at a time.
-We found that, contrary to the Flan-T5 models, the accuracy of GPT was \textit{lower} when we prompted it to output individual boxes than when it output the contents of all boxes, so we can rule out that this difference in the task format is underestimating GPT's performance.}
+Our prompts consist of: (a) a general instruction for the task, (b) two examples of the task to demonstrate the expected format, (c) an initial state description followed by a series of operations, and (d) an incomplete sentence \textit{Box N contains \_\_\_} that the model should complete (see Appendix \ref{app:prompts} for full prompts).
+We used demonstrations that output the state of all boxes at once.
+However, in early experiments, Flan-T5 frequently only output the state of the first box even when the in-context demonstrations contained final descriptions of all box states.
+Therefore, for Flan-T5, we adjusted the prompts to output each box individually.\footnote{To verify that this difference in the task format does not underestimate the accuracy of the GPT models, we also conducted an experiment in which we prompted GPT to only output the state of one box at a time.
+We found that, contrary to the Flan-T5 models, the accuracy of GPT was \textit{lower} when we prompted it to output individual boxes than prompting it to output all boxes, so we can rule out that this difference in the task format is underestimating GPT's performance.}

-\textbf{Demonstration/Test Mismatch for Form-meaning Disentanglement (AltForms)} As discussed in Sections~\ref{subsec:desiderata} and \ref{subsubsec:dataset}, we additionally experimented with a setup where the demonstration and test examples were mismatched in the form of the description of the world state and operations.
-Under this setup, the models were evaluated on descriptions where the names of the objects, the description of the initial state, and the phrasing of the core operations are all different from those in the demonstration examples (see Table~\ref{tab:altforms-comparison}).
-Except for the determiner ``the'' and the preposition ``into'', the two sets share no words (although subwords may be shared depending on tokenization).
+\paragraph{Demonstration/Test Mismatch for Form-meaning Disentanglement (AltForms)} As discussed in Sections~\ref{subsec:desiderata}--\ref{subsubsec:dataset}, we additionally experimented with a setup where the demonstration and test examples were mismatched in the form of the descriptions of the states and operations.
+Under this setup, the models were evaluated with set of object names and phrasings of the state and operation descriptions that were different from the demonstration examples (see Table~\ref{tab:altforms-comparison}).
+Except for the determiner \textit{the} and the preposition \textit{into}, the two sets share no words (although subwords may be shared depending on tokenization).